Apply for Admission

-The RN-BS Completion option is for students who have previously completed an associate degree in nursing or a diploma-granting registered nurse (RN) program.
+The RN-BS Degree Completion option is for students who have previously completed an associate degree in nursing or a diploma-granting registered nurse (RN) program.
 This option is offered by the College for Applied and Continuing Learning (CACL).
 As a college distinct from the University's College for Women, CACL is open to women and men.

 When to start

-You may enter the university in fall semester (starts in September), spring semester (starts in February) or summer session to take liberal arts courses.
-To start the nursing course sequence—which begins only in the fall—you need to have all but eight credits of core liberal arts and supporting course requirements completed; a statistics course must be completed before starting the nursing sequence.
+You may enter the university in fall semester (starts in September), spring semester (starts in February) or summer term to take liberal arts courses.
+To start the nursing course sequence — which begins in the fall or spring — you need to have all but eight credits of core liberal arts and supporting course requirements completed; a statistics course must be completed before starting the nursing sequence.

-If you have already met the requirements for starting the nursing course sequence.
-Consult with your admission counselor to discuss your options for starting nursing during your first fall term.
-Spaces are limited.
+If you have already met the requirements for starting the nursing course sequence, consult with your admission counselor to discuss your options for starting nursing during your first term.

 Applicants should demonstrate readiness for advanced undergraduate studies.
 Admission into this program, designed for adult learners, is based on a holistic evaluation of students' readiness for independent and self-directed learning.
-If accepted, students will enroll in core liberal arts, prerequisite and supporting courses and then progress into the one-year sequence of nursing courses, which begins each fall.
+If accepted, students will enroll in core liberal arts, prerequisite and supporting courses and then progress into the one-year sequence of nursing courses, which begins each fall or spring.
 Admission as an RN-BS bachelor's-degree seeking student in the CACL does not guarantee progression into nursing major courses.